ros-navigation/docs.nav2.org/setup_guides/index.rst

 - Select and set up planner and controller navigation plugins for your robot's navigation tasks
 - Lifecycle node management for easy bringup of other related sensors or nodes

 There are tutorials below for the Gazebo Classic simulator and the Gazebo simulator.
-Gazebo Classic is used with ROS2 Humble and all previous ROS distributions, while Gazebo (Gazebo Harmonic or newer) is used with ROS2 Jazzy or newer.
+Gazebo Classic is used with ROS 2 Humble and previous ROS distributions, while Gazebo (Gazebo Harmonic or newer) is used with ROS 2 Jazzy or newer.

 **Table of Contents:**